eigerco/polka-storage/docs/src/getting-started/index.md

 - [*Real-world use case demo*](demo.md) — Covers a real-world use case, adding balances, submitting sectors, and more!
 - [*Setting up and building in Nix*](nix-setup.md) - Covers how to setup the Nix environment and how to build components of the project.
 - [*Setting up and building with Docker*](docker-setup.md) - Covers how to setup and build the Docker images for the components of the project.
+- [*Building from source*](build-from-source.md) - Covers how to setup the required dependencies on your machine and build components of the project.